BoostryJP/ibet-SmartContract/README.md

 #### 1. GoQuorum (Geth)

-This is the case when you store and use your private key in Geth.
+This is the case when you store and use your private key in GoQuorum(Geth).

 - `ETH_ACCOUNT_PASSWORD` - The passphrase you have set for the Geth keystore file.